On the ultimate precision of meson mixing observables: Duality violation

 \item The large observed value of the dimuon asymmetry \cite{Abazov:2010hv,Abazov:2010hj,Abazov:2011yk,Abazov:2013uma} could not only have hinted towards new physics but also to large values of $\Gamma_{12}^s$, which is dominated by $b \to c \bar{c} s$.
 Thus it was suggested to investigate the dimuon asymmetry without making use of the theory prediction of $\Gamma_{12}^s$ \cite{Ligeti:2010ia}, which was criticised in \cite{Lenz:2011zz}.
-The issue of the dimuon asymmetry is still not settled and we will discuss it further below. \end{itemize} All of these problems are currently considerably softened and huge duality violations are now ruled out by experiment \cite{Lenz:2012mb}, in particular by the measurement of $\Delta \Gamma_s$, which is to a good approximation a $b \to c \bar{c} s$ transition.
-But there is still space for a small amount of duality violation - which will be quantised in this work. \\ We will thus investigate the decay rate difference $\Delta \Gamma_s$ in more detail.
-According to the HQE we get the following expansion for $\Delta \Gamma_s = 2 |\Gamma_{12}^s| \cos \phi_{12}^s$
+The issue of the dimuon asymmetry is still not settled and we will discuss it further below. \end{itemize} All of these problems are currently considerably softened and huge duality violations are now ruled out by experiment \cite{Lenz:2012mb}, in particular by the measurement of the decay rate difference of neutral $B_s^0$ mesons, $\Delta \Gamma_s$, which is to a good approximation a $b \to c \bar{c} s$ transition.
+But there is still space for a small amount of duality violation - which will be quantified in this work. \\ We will thus investigate the decay rate difference $\Delta \Gamma_s = 2 |\Gamma_{12}^s| \cos \phi_{12}^s$ (see e.g. \cite{Artuso:2015swg} for the basic mixing formulae) in more detail.
+The off diagonal matrix element, $\Gamma_{12}^s$, of the $B_s^0$ meson mixing matrix can be determined as a double insertion of the effective weak Hamiltonian describing weak decays of $B_s^0$ mesons: